Benefits of Porcelain Veneers

 Porcelain Veneers Before & After

 The staff at this office is so friendly and helpful.
 They know you by name and make you feel welcomed.
 Dr. Velasco knew exactly what I needed and was thorough and honest explaining my treatment plan.
 Will definitely recommend to any friends and/or family.

 Porcelain Veneers FAQ’s

-The cost of porcelain veneers will vary by patient and procedure, but on average each tooth will cost between $950 and $2000.
-It is important to schedule a consultation with Dr. Velasco at Uptown Cosmetic and Implant Dentistry to make sure you are a good candidate for porcelain veneers and find out the exact cost of your prospective treatment.
+The cost of porcelain veneers will vary by patient and procedure, but on average each tooth will cost between $950 and $2,000.
+You can find out the exact cost of your prospective treatment during your consultation with Dr. Velasco at Uptown Cosmetic and Implant Dentistry.
+Keep in mind that dental insurance may not always cover cosmetic procedures like porcelain veneers.

-Yes, Uptown Cosmetic and Implant Dentistry makes getting a mouth full of porcelain veneers an option on any budget.
+Yes.
+Uptown Cosmetic and Implant Dentistry makes getting a mouth full of porcelain veneers an option on any budget.
 We accept cash and all major credit cards.
-We also offer flexible payment plans to make sure the treatment you need can be attainable.
+We also offer flexible payment plans to make the treatment you need attainable.
 We also recommend healthcare financing through CareCredit, Lending Club, and Healthcare Finance Solutions.

 Porcelain veneers are known to provide a bright white smile.
-They usually should not stain although, you should be wary of you drinking too much coffee or tea.
+They usually should not stain, although you should be wary of drinking too much coffee or tea.
 Keep in mind that teeth whitening will not work on porcelain veneers due to the material.

-Porcelain Veneers are bonded to your teeth so they will never fall out.
-You will be able to chew like normal, however they are made of glass therefore they can break if they are under too much pressure.
+Porcelain veneers are bonded to your teeth so they will never fall out.
+You will be able to chew like normal; however, they are made of glass so they can break if they are under too much pressure.
 It is advised to not bite on food that is extremely hard, especially with the front teeth, in order to avoid chipping.